 By Brittany Sawyer from Travel by Brit

 Cathedral Rock is a natural sandstone butte that’s situated along the skyline in Sedona, Arizona.
-It’s one of the most photographed (and famous!) landmarks in Arizona.
+It’s one of Arizona’s most photographed (and famous!) landmarks.

 However, Cathedral Rock is more than just a landmark—it’s also a popular spot for hiking in Sedona.
 In fact, the Cathedral Rock Trail is one of the best things to do in Sedona, AZ, and trekking up the mountain is the only way you can access this scenic attraction!